Prickly City by Scott Stantis for July 09, 2021

 7. Kw eyecon 20190702 091103

-Kip Williams about 3 years ago
+Kip Williams over 3 years ago

 The Press is vital, but I have a hard time sympathizing with the newspapers that have steadily cheapened their product and tossed out everything I like.
 When they throw comics overboard, there’s not much for me to stay around for.